-- Calculate the true cost of an education at www.CanLearn.ca, the federal government’s one-stop resource for post-secondary students.
+- Calculate the true cost of an education at www.CanLearn.ca, the federal government’s one-stop resource for post-secondary students: http://srv650.hrdc-drhc.gc.ca/cslp-pcpe/cl/30/fp-pf/ecc.jsp.
 There is also a consumer’s guide to learning and a loan repayment calculator there.

 - Several websites contain listings for hundreds of Canadian scholarships:

 Alberta students attending Columbia College may be eligible for financial aid in the form of Alberta Student Loans and Canada Student Loans.
-Both loans may be accessed by submitting one application.
+You may receive both loans by submitting one application.

+Both guaranteed loan programs are administered by the government.
 Applicants must be Canadian citizens or have landed immigrant status and have lived in Alberta for 12 months.
 Money loaned to each applicant is based on an assessment of the individual’s need and is intended to supplement the student’s income, not replace other financial assistance.
-Students who have been residents of other provinces within the past 12 months must apply for provincial and federal loans from the province in which they previously resided.
+Students who have been residents of other provinces within the past 12 months should apply for provincial and federal loans from the province in which they previously resided.

 New updated application forms for student loans are usually available at the end of May and should be completed early to allow sufficient time for processing prior to the start of classes.
-An admission advisor will assist the student with this process to help ensure that there are no errors.
 There is generally a waiting period of four to six weeks between the date of application and the date loan money becomes available.
 Students should plan their finances accordingly.